-Substitute Josh Kennedy returned from the international wilderness to clinch Australia's qualification for the 2014 FIFA World Cup with a late winner against brave Iraq in Sydney on Tuesday.
+Substitute Josh Kennedy returned from the international wilderness to clinch Australia's qualification for the 2014 FIFA World Cup with a late winner against brave Iraq on Tuesday night.

 Sent on in on place of Tim Cahill, Kennedy soared to head home Mark Bresciano's cross seven minutes from time at a sold out and rain-soaked Stadium Australia to see Australia grasp a 1-0 win to seal second spot in Asian zone Group B behind Japan.